JennyRockU/SmartEmailService/README.md

 Both the backend and client-side applications are hosted on Microsoft Azure.

 ## Monitoring
-Errors and other useful logs managed via Application Insights, a application performance management platform.
+Errors and other useful logs managed via Application Insights, an application performance management platform.
-This allows to track errors and the application usage in an easy way, it additionally alerts by email on increased failure rates.
+This allows tracking errors and the application usage in an easy way, it additionally alerts by email on increased failure rates.

 Each email sender role, and the SendEmailAPI report the exceptions to Application Insights telemetry.